OSOceanAcoustics/echopop/docs/FEAT_implementation/input_files.md

 age | Age | float <br> integer | years <br> [0.0, ∞)  | Age of the animal <br> Missing values are replaced with `NaN`

 ### Catch

+The "catch" spreadsheet/dataframe includes the total weight for unaged fish for the entire haul.

 Echopop column | EchoPro column | Data type | Units |  Description
 --- | --- | --- | --- | ---